Getrag 282 transmission

 The Getrag 282 transmission was a 5-speed manual transaxle designed by Getrag for Chevrolet.
 It is sometimes referred to as the Muncie 282 or the Muncie Getrag 282, as the transmission was manufactured by the Muncie, Indiana manual transmission plant.
 It has been used in various front-wheel drive transverse engine applications including the Chevrolet Cavalier, Pontiac Sunbird, Pontiac Grand Am, Chevrolet Beretta and the Oldsmobile Achieva.
 It was also used in the mid-engined rear-wheel drive Pontiac Fiero.
 In its later years, the Getrag 282 was manufactured by New Venture Gear and renamed the NVG T550.

 Gear ratios

 The topic of available gear ratios has been widely debated due to the numerous applications of this transaxle.
 The 1987 GM Getrag Service Manual confirms that there are at least two versions of the Getrag 282.
 According to the manual, the two versions were sold under 5 different part numbers based on body and engine usage.
-The first version, RPO code MG2 was used for all GM V6 applications (FWD and the RWD Fiero) and the second version, RPO code MG1, was used for the 2.0 L turbocharged engine used by Pontiac and Buick.
+The first version, Regular Production Option (RPO) code MG2 was used for all GM V6 applications (FWD and the RWD Fiero) and the second version, RPO code MG1, was used for the 2.0 L turbocharged engine used by Pontiac and Buick.
 Gear ratios are given below, as taken from the GM Product Service Training Manual.